ALASdoo/alasdoo_com_v2/content/english/articles/8-most-important-reasons-why-companies-outsource-IT-services.md

 Incorporating diverse perspectives and cultural backgrounds into your project can also bring fresh ideas and improve its overall quality.
 This can be particularly valuable for companies looking to expand their operations into new markets.

 The question of cultural competence can be raised, of course.
-Many of the outsourcing companies, including Alas, have a high level of multicultural competence and possess a positive attitude toward cultural differences, as our clients come from a great number of countries and cultures.
+Many of the outsourcing companies, including ALAS, have a high level of multicultural competence and possess a positive attitude toward cultural differences, as our clients come from a great number of countries and cultures.

 ## 5. Access to the latest trends, methods, and tools